 To prepare, wash fresh green azuki pods in cold running water.
 To shell, snap the calyx end towards the midrib and pull all along the suture line as you do for other bean pods.
 Split open and remove beans.

 Here are some serving tips:

 |Dorayaki-Japanese styled pancakes with anko (red bean) paste filling.
 Photo credit: tisay|

 Immature adzuki bean pods are used in the same way as green beans and generally treated like vegetables.

 Dry beans employed in a wide range of dishes boiled, sprouted, popped, mashed (paste).

-Sekihan is the traditional Japanese sticky rice and adzuki beans dish prepared for special occassions such as shichi-go-san.
+Sekihan (赤飯) is the traditional Japanese sticky rice and adzuki beans dish prepared for special occasions such as shichi-go-san.

-Known as red choti dal in India, the beans used in variuos kinds of savory stews to be eaten with unleavened flat bread (chapati), and rice.
+Known as red choti dal in India, the beans are used in various kinds of savory stews to be eaten with unleavened flatbread (chapati), and rice.

 Adzuki beans indeed are one of the low oxalate foods among the beans.
-Just 4.7 mg per 100 g to 7.5 mg of broad beans, 45.6 mg for kidney beans.
+Just 4.7 mg per 100 g when compared to 7.5 mg of broad beans, and 45.6 mg for kidney beans.
 Oftentimes, sprouted adzuki may cause cramp pain in the stomach, diarrhea, and vomiting.
 (Medical disclaimer)